Perplexity vs Descript: Which is Better in 2026?

 Choose Perplexity if you need:

-- ✓ Market analysis and competitive intelligence
+- ✓ Market and competitive analysis

 Choose Descript if you need: